vanGoghhh/tp/docs/UserGuide.md

 ***Image to be added***

 Step 1.
-Type `add job n/Waiter c/Amelia’s Eating House p/98765432 e/ameliatjy@example.com a/Amelia Street, Block 123, #01-01 pr/low t/MultipleLocations v/1` in the command box and press Enter.
+Type `add job n/Waiter c/Amelia’s Eating House p/98765432 e/ameliatjy@example.com a/Amelia Street, Block 123, #01-01 pr/low t/MultipleLocations v/1` in the *command box* and press *Enter*.

 ***Image to be added***

 Step 2.
-The CANdidate application will automatically switch to "Jobs" tab and display the message “New job added: Waiter Company: Amelia’s Eating House Phone: 98765432 Email: ameliatjy@example.com Address: Amelia Street, Block 123, #01-01 Priority: low Vacancy: 1 Tags: [MultipleLocations]”.
+The CANdidates application will automatically switch to "Jobs" tab and display the message “New job added: Waiter Company: Amelia’s Eating House Phone: 98765432 Email: ameliatjy@example.com Address: Amelia Street, Block 123, #01-01 Priority: low Vacancy: 1 Tags: [MultipleLocations]”.

 ***Image to be added***